WauDev/korepi-json-editer/README.md

 ## Installation

-1. Extract the program (V1) to the folder where your teleport points (created by Korepi)  are stored OR another folder (V2-V3).
-This is where Korepi generates JSON files.
+1. Extract the program (V1) to the folder where your teleport points (created by Korepi)  are stored (his is where Korepi generates JSON files.)
+OR another folder (V2-V3).
+T
 2. When the program is launched, a folder named Modified_Files will be created for temporary file storage.

 ## Program Usage